List of Hannah Montana characters: Amber and Ashley

-Amber Addison portrayed by Shanica Knowles and Ashley Dewitt portrayed by Anna Maria Perez de Tagle (season 1–4) are extremely mean and snobby girls who are Miley and Lilly's classmates and bitter rivals.
+Amber Addison (portrayed by Shanica Knowles) and Ashley Dewitt (portrayed by Anna Maria Perez de Tagle; both seasons 1–4) are extremely mean and snobby girls who are Miley and Lilly's classmates and bitter rivals.
 They are typical school divas, aka the mean girls, very popular among their peers and spoiled by their parents' money.
 Amber and Ashley are ironically both big Hannah Montana fans, despite their disdain for Miley.
 The girls first appear in the pilot episode and have since appeared in a total of 21 episodes.
 In the series finale, they now attend Stanford along with Miley and Lily and they like them now that they know that Miley is Hannah Montana.

 Amber seems to be the more competent of the duo with Ashley typically following her lead.
-Amber is the editor of the school yearbook, a great singer, and is the first in the class to hold a valid drivers license.
+Amber is the editor of the school yearbook, a great singer, and is the first in the class to hold a valid driver's license.
 Amber also does better in school, as it is revealed that Ashley often cheats off her test papers.
 They both try out for the cheerleading squad but get turned down.
-Ashley claims it's because she's "too pretty".
+Ashley claims it is because she is "too pretty".

 They are antagonistic towards Miley and Lilly, banishing them to the "losers' table" at lunch and placing them at the bottom of the "cool list", their annual listing of their classmates by their perceived coolness.
 In "The Idol Side of Me", Miley conspires with Lilly to embarrass Amber on live television with Lilly's "Green Gas" science project, thinking she deserves it.
 Miley (as Hannah) has her first honest conversation with Amber backstage and learns that when she was younger, Amber was bullied and made fun of.
-Miley begins to feel sorry for her, and makes her promise to become a kinder person.
+Miley begins to feel sorry for her and makes her promise to become a kinder person.
 In spite of this, Amber only fulfills her promise to a small extent and her bitterness towards Miley and superficial ways remain.
 In "Achey Jakey Heart", Amber and Ashley try to become Miley and Lilly's friends after Miley starts dating Jake Ryan.
 This gives Miley a small taste of why she maintains her Hannah secret, as Amber and Ashley only want to be her friend for selfish reasons.
 When Lily and Miley get into Stanford University, they become assigned dormmates to Amber and Ashley.
 The duo now want to be friends again for selfish reasons, as Miley's secret has been revealed.